-Our goal is to share simple, tasty dishes created by Chef Shane and partner, Sara.
-Using Shane's understanding of flavours and knowledge of food, to teach and inspire you to create delicious food everyday and gain a new level of confidence in the kitchen.
-Sara understands what it's like preparing weekly dinners for a busy family of five and likes to create dishes that are easy, full of flavour, that the whole family will enjoy.
+Using Shane's understanding of flavours and knowledge of food, to teach and inspire you to create delicious food every day.
+Try new cuisines and gain a new level of confidence in the kitchen.

-Coconut Fish Curry Recipe
+Coconut Fish Curry

 - 1 ea Medium onion

-- 40 g Fresh ginger
+- 40 g Fresh ginger 1.4 oz

-- 40 g Fresh garlic
+- 40 g Fresh garlic 1.4 oz

-- 2 ea Medium tomatoes
+- 2 Medium tomatoes

-- 100 g Green Beans
+- 100 g Green Beans 3.5 oz

 - 3 tsp Turmeric powder